ibm-cloud-docs/Backup/faqs.md

 {: #agent-unconfigured}
 {: support}

-If the backup agent shows the status of unconfigured in the WebCC or Portal, make sure you set up the backup job for your server as it is described in [Configuring simple file-level backups](/docs/Backup?topic=Backup-configureFileBackup).
+If the backup agent appears as `unconfigured` in the WebCC or Portal, confirm that you set up the backup job for your server as it is described in [Configuring simple file-level backups](/docs/Backup?topic=Backup-configureFileBackup).

 ## I made a mistake in the agent installation process.
 How can I remove the Backup Agent from the server?
 {: faq}
 {: #agent-uninstall}
 {: support}

-You can remove the backup agent either through the Command line on a Linux server or through the Control Panel of a Windows&reg; server.
+You can remove the backup agent either through the command line on a Linux server or through the Control Panel of a Windows&reg; server.
 For more information, see the following topics.
 - [Uninstalling the Backup Agent from a Windows&reg; Server](/docs/Backup?topic=Backup-cancelBackup#uninstallbackupagentWin)
 - [Uninstalling the Backup Agent from a Linux&reg; Server](/docs/Backup?topic=Backup-cancelBackup#uninstallbackupagentLin)